ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

 }
 ```

-You now want to traverse the graph updating every node's count and the graph's total count:
+We now want to traverse the graph updating every node's count and the graph's total count:
 ```rust
 impl Node {
     fn update(&mut self) {